Skmaqn–Port-la-Joye–Fort Amherst: Seven Years' War

-The first three years of the Seven Years' War had relatively little impact on Île Saint-Jean, however, the deportation of Acadians from Nova Scotia as a result of the Bay of Fundy Campaign saw an influx of refugees to the colony in the late summer and fall of 1755.
+The first three years of the Seven Years' War had relatively little impact on Île Saint-Jean; however, the deportation of Acadians from Nova Scotia as a result of the Bay of Fundy Campaign saw an influx of refugees to the colony in the late summer and fall of 1755.
 In July 1758 the final Siege of Louisbourg saw the French commander surrender to British forces; just as in 1745, this surrender of the colony of Île-Royale (present day Cape Breton Island) also saw the de facto surrender of the colony of Île Saint-Jean and with it its capital at Port-la-Joye.
-In late August a small British fleet of four ships carrying 500 soldiers under command of Lord Rollo arrived at Port-la-Joye.
-Lord Rollo, travelling aboard HMS Hind (1749), had been told to expect approximately 300-500 Acadians but was surprised to find roughly 3,000-5,000 instead.
-The British Army proceeded to round up approximately 3,000 Acadians for deportation back to France.
-Thirteen additional ships arrived by October and departed overseas; 700 lives being lost due to ships sinking en route to Europe and an estimated 900 additional lives being lost due to disease and illness during the deportation.
-Approximately 1,600 Acadians evaded capture by hiding in forests in the western part of what the British now called St. John's Island.
+In late August a British squadron of four ships carrying 500 soldiers under command of Lord Rollo arrived at Port-la-Joye.
+Rollo, travelling aboard HMS Hind (1749), had been told to expect approximately 300-500 Acadians but was surprised to find roughly 3,000-5,000 instead.
+His men proceeded to round up approximately 3,000 Acadians for deportation back to France.
+Thirteen additional ships arrived by October and departed overseas, loaded with Acadian deportees; 700 deportees drowned due to their ships sinking en route to Europe and an estimated 900 died of disease in North America during the deportation.
+Approximately 1,600 Acadians evaded deportation by hiding in forests in the western part was renamed as St. John's Island.

-After the British seized control of Port-la-Joye they replaced the rudimentary French fortification with a new stockade fort immediately to the east (toward the water).
-It was built under the supervision of British Army Lieutenant William Spry who reported it to be complete on October 10, 1758.
+After the British took control of Port-la-Joye, they replaced the rudimentary French fortification with a new stockade fort immediately to the east (toward the water).
+It was built under the supervision of William Spry, a British Army lieutenant who reported it to be complete on October 10, 1758.
 This fortification was named Fort Amherst in honour of General Jeffery Amherst.
 The small fort was home to 190 soldiers from the 28th Regiment of Foot, also known as "The Old Braggs" in honour of their Colonel, Lieutenant-General Philip Bragg.
 The stockade was surrounded by a dry ditch and was crossed by a drawbridge.
 The foundation of the 2.5 m pallisade was porous sandstone.
 There were 18 cannon placed at the fort with 4 mounted in each corner and one mid-way on two of the walls.
 Buildings inside the fort included the commanding officer's headquarters, officer's quarters, soldier barracks, bakehouse, forge, storehouse and a prison.
-The British Army soldiers were rotated through the fort each spring with fresh replacements from Louisbourg.
+The fort's soldiers were rotated each spring with fresh replacements from Louisbourg.

 A mutiny took place among the garrison at Fort Amherst in 1762, resulting in courts-martial at Louisbourg for the main people involved; demotions and hundreds of lashes by cat o'nine tails and one execution.
 The Treaty of Paris in 1763 ended the Seven Years' War which saw the garrison reduced at Fort Amherst.